Our Colour Palettes

 We’ve made choosing your colours easy by designing a range of timeless colour palettes inspired by nature.

-We tell you what to paint where, what floors will match, and what kind of colours will work perfectly for your accessories.
+We tell you what to paint where, what floors will match, be it carpet, laminate, luxury vinyl tiles, and more and what kind of colours will work perfectly for your accessories.

 Tips for choosing your own colours

 There’s no hard and fast rule of what type of floor colours go with different paint schemes – it all comes down to the look you’re trying to achieve and the colour you like.
 Think about how long you want your look to be in style and whether you like warm engergising colours or cooler relaxing colours.

 If a look that will last the distance and not age or go out of style is important, it’s best to stick to neutral colours.
 And, this will let you continually change our your design style, furniture and accessories with ease.